Maqshir/civ13-wiki/wiki/Guide_to_Cooking.md

 <tr>
 <td><img src="assets/images/cooking_pot.png"></td>
 <td><b>Cooking pot</b></td>
 <td>Made with 8 iron.
-Used to make <b>stew</b>.
-The advantage of stew is that you get rid of thirst and hunger at the same time, as long as you don't cook it with salty water or dried meat, as those contain salt and will dehydrate you.
-Another benefit is the fact that the contents of this fascinating cooking pot will never go stale or decompose, allowing you to store food indefinitely! <b>Filled wooden bowls will go bad (disappear) if not eaten</b>.</td>
+Used to cook <b>stew</b> and boil food in general.
+One of the benefits of this fascinating cooking pot is the fact that its contents will never go stale or decompose, allowing you to store food indefinitely!<br> To boil meat, pasta or vegetables without stewing them, fill the pot with water, add a single item, wait for the message that says "X finishes boiling", then click the pot to remove what you have added.</td>
 </tr>
 <tr>
 <td><img src="assets/images/dehydrator.png"></td>